lgmoneda/lgmoneda.github.io/_posts/2023-01-25-relevance-revolution-knowledge-work.md

 [^fn12]: Stanley, K. O., & Lehman, J. (2015).
 Why greatness cannot be planned: the myth of the objective.
 [^fn13]: Burkus, D. (2013).
 The myths of creativity: the truth about how innovative companies and people generate great ideas.
 John Wiley & Sons.
 [^fn14]: Fu, Y. P., & Khot, T. (2022).
 How does gpt obtain its ability? tracing emergent abilities of language models to their sources.
 Yao Fu's Notion.
 [^fn15]: Wong, Matteo.
-(2023) The Difference Between Speaking and Thinking.[Link](https://www.theatlantic.com/technology/archive/2023/01/chatgpt-ai-language-human-computer-grammar-logic/672902/) - there is a pay wall, but the first two paragraphs are enough.
+(2023) The Difference Between Speaking and Thinking.
+[Link](https://www.theatlantic.com/technology/archive/2023/01/chatgpt-ai-language-human-computer-grammar-logic/672902/) - there is a pay wall, but the first two paragraphs are enough.
+[^fn16]: LeCun, Y. Browning, J. (2022) AI And The Limits Of Language.
+[Link](https://www.noemamag.com/ai-and-the-limits-of-language/).